The Etiquette of LinkedIn Networking - A Handbook

 Sales Executive Innovate Inc Surpassed sales targets by 120% in Q4 2020, securing key accounts.

-The Role of Endorsements and Recommendations
+**The Role of Endorse

 Endorsements and recommendations are the social proof of your professional skills and work ethic.
 Actively seek endorsements for your key skills from colleagues and clients, and don’t hesitate to ask for written recommendations if you've had a significant impact in your role.
 Similarly, offer to endorse or recommend your connections where appropriate—it's a gesture of goodwill that's often reciprocated.